SVijayB/Algorithm-Analysis/README.md

 ## Usage

-Once you have files on your local system, you can launch it by double tapping the `Sorting_visualizer.py` file present in the **`src`** folder.
+Once you have all the files on your local system, you can launch it by double tapping the `Sorting_visualizer.py` file present in the **`src`** folder.
 You can do this only if you have the *python launcher* installed.

 Else, `cd/` to the src folder on your terminal and type `python Sorting_visualizer.py`.